g-savitha/portfolio/content/en/posts/recursion-simplified.md

 }
 ```

 **No.** The reason is recursion is not the last thing that happens in this function.
 When you call `factorial(n-1)` you need to know the result of that function and multiply it with `n` and then it need to return.
-Your parent call cannot finish immediately after the child call, its going to use the result of child call and then multiply the result with `n` and then its going to return.
+Parent call doesn't finish immediately after the child call, its going to use the result of child call and then multiply the result with `n` after that its going to return.

 #### Equivalent tail recursive code